Saturday, March 30, 2013

 photo: Piper Green 2014

-She cannot get the vision of His mutilated body from her mind; the bruises, the torn flesh.
-What troubles her most, more than anything—is the incessant hatred the Sanhedrin had for Jesus.
-How could they scream out and demand His death, and let that murderer go free?
-He threatened their positions, He challenged their legalism, shattered their paradigms—to no avail.
+She cannot erase the vision of His mutilated body from her mind; the bruises, the torn flesh.
+What troubles her most, more than anything, is the incessant hatred the Sanhedrin had for Jesus.
+How could they scream out and demand His death and let that murderer go free?
+He threatened their positions, challenged their legalism, and shattered their paradigms—to no avail.
 They were determined to have Him killed.
 They are all in their homes, celebrating the Sabbath and Passover, worshiping the God who sent this beautiful life to them, though they knew Him not.

 How could they hate one that displayed so much love to others?
-He healed so many, delivered so many.
-The Love of God was displayed in this man Jesus of Nazareth.
-He healed all that were oppressed of the devil—seven possessed her, yet one word from Jesus, they fled never to return.
+He healed so many and delivered so many.
+The Love of God was displayed in this man, Jesus of Nazareth.
+He healed all that were oppressed by the devil—seven possessed her, yet with one word from Jesus, they fled, never to return.
 How can they hate such a man?
 How could Judas have betrayed Him this way?
-Silver bought His soul—How?
+Silver bought his soul—How?
 Why?
 What caused Judas to turn His back on Jesus?
-So many question; no answers.
+So many questions, but no answers.

 Her life was not the same from the day she was delivered from her bondage.
 She followed Him everywhere.
-He was her lifeline; her heart forever tied to His.
+He was her lifeline; her heart was forever tied to His.
 She knew she could not live without Him.
-She buries her face in her dirt and blood stained hands, washed only by her tears.
+She buries her face in her dirt and blood-stained hands, streaks down her face caused by her tears.
 How did it come to this?
 What am I to do now?

-She does not have the hope we have on this side of the cross.
+She did not have the hope we have on this side of the cross.
 We remember Friday with the resurrection on Sunday already in our hearts, knowing the end of the story before picking up the scripted page.
 Not for her.
-All her hope has dissolved; everything she thought He would become and do for Israel—all has been shattered.
+All her hope had dissolved; everything she thought He would become and do for Israel—all has been shattered.
 She knew He was the Christ.
 Her mind echoes His warning to the twelve that He would die.
 Her despair has hidden that He also promised He would rise again.
-The traumatic events have seemed to erase it from her mind.
+The traumatic events have veiled it from her mind.

-A long day will follow the night she has endured.
-She longs to go and to anoint His body.
-Her need to attend to His is stronger than ever.
-It is the Sabbath, she cannot buy spices today—there will be no Sabbath rest for her.
-Her body aches.
-She followed John and Mary, Jesus’ mother, from His arrest to the place He would die.
-They tried to stay as near as they could to Him; they too beaten and shoved by the crowd; mixed with those who hated Him and those that mourned for Him.
+A long day will follow the night she endured.
+She longs to visit the tomb to anoint His body.
+Her need to attend to Him is stronger than ever.
+It is the Sabbath, and she cannot buy spices today.
+There will be no Sabbath rest for her.
+Her body aches, a harsh reminder of the day's events.
+She followed John and Mary, Jesus’ mother, from His arrest through to the trail to the tree.
+They tried to stay as near as they could to Him; they, too, were beaten and shoved by the crowd, a mob mixed with those who hated Him and those who mourned for Him.
 The crowds always pressed Him.
-Today will not be different.
+Today was no different.
 The long path through the city to Golgotha has stripped her of her strength.
-Today, no strength will be replenished as her very heart has been ripped out and trampled underfoot.
-She feels so helpless; hopeless.
-All her hopes dashed to pieces.
+Her strength will not be replenished as her very heart has been ripped out and trampled underfoot.
+She feels so helpless and hopeless.
+All her hopes were dashed to pieces.
 She feels lost.
-She is not yet aware that tomorrow is the dawning of a new day, and those that sow in tears will reap in joy…..
+She is not yet aware that tomorrow is the dawning of a new day, and those who sow in tears will reap in joy…..

 For His anger is but for a moment, His favor is for a lifetime; Weeping may last for the night, But a shout of joy comes in the morning {Psalm 30:5 NASB}.